A huge collection of India travel tips aimed at solo female travellers – but useful for everyone!

 Download Uber and Ola Cabs

 On one train I took there was actually a queue of people waiting to take a selfie with me.
 For the most part, people are really sweet about it – but I usually say no to big groups of men as it can sometimes be an excuse to grope!
-I’ll smile, shake my head, and say “100 rupees” jokingly*.
+I’ll smile, shake my head, and jokingly tell them the price for a selfie is “100 rupees”*.
 If you do stop for a selfie with anyone, keep a tight grip on your bag (I hate myself for being so suspicious, but you have to be careful).

 *To date, no one has paid me for a selfie.